 Skip to main content

 In Slurm, COMPLETING is an interim state that occurs while the job epilog script and cleanup operations are running.
 If these cleanup operations fail, Slurm jobs may remain in the COMPLETING state indefinitely.
-In SUNK v6.8.0 and above, a built-in automation handles cleanup of jobs and nodes stuck in the COMPLETING state.
+In SUNK v6.8.0 and later, a built-in automation handles cleanup of jobs and nodes stuck in the COMPLETING state.
 For SUNK versions earlier than v6.8.0, follow the manual remediation steps in this guide to address a Slurm node stuck in COMPLETING.

 1